 Companies and government departments generally do not look for people whose money falls under the unclaimed money umbrella, simply because of the cost.
 Nor do they pay us.
-We feel that the rate we charge is nominal.
+We feel that the rate we charge is highly competitive and nominal.

 Can you provide a reference?